Metater/MetaVoiceChat/README.md

         - Single audio channel
         - 16-bit audio
         - 1 second input and output audio clip loop time
-    - Average latency is ~250-300ms with default settings (Unity's high-latency microphone is to blame for ~200ms of this)
+    - Average latency is ~250-300 ms with default settings (Unity's high-latency microphone is to blame for ~200 ms of this)
     - Dynamic buffer latency compensation using a latency error P-controller with RMS jitter, sender FPS, server/host FPS, and receiver FPS adjustments
 - Opus features
     - Variable bitrate encoding